Crown-Commercial-Service/digitalmarketplace-frontend-toolkit/README.md

 If all the examples in your page sit in the same column, set the grid class you need with the page-level properties (ie on the [textbox example page](https://github.com/alphagov/digitalmarketplace-frontend-toolkit/blob/master/pages_builder/pages/forms/textbox.yml#L3)).

-If any of your examples need their own column, set the grid class you need with the example-level properties (ie on the [temporary message example page](https://github.com/alphagov/digitalmarketplace-frontend-toolkit/blob/master/pages_builder/pages/temporary-message.yml#L27)).
+If any of your examples need their own column, set the grid class you need with the example-level properties.

 If you don't need a grid column, don't set any `grid` properties in your file.